 Postoperative and Rehabilitation Care

 Routine wound care is generally sufficient for adequate healing.
-Use of topical or oral antibiotics is rarely necessary but might be advised in selected, more severely injured patients.
+Topical or oral antibiotics are rarely necessary but might be advised in selected, more severely injured patients.

 Urology should be consulted for severe cases.
 Plastic surgery might need to be involved in cases of severe skin loss to the penile shaft.